 Once you have an idea in mind and the beginnings of a story to tell, you can back it up with cold, hard facts.
 If you’re sharing internal data, you’ll likely get most of your research from your company’s teams, but you may also find it helpful to reference external sources for added context.

-If you’re building an infographic around current events in your field or trends in your industry, you’ll need to seek out reliable sources.
+If you’re creating infographics online around current events in your field or trends in your industry, you’ll need to seek out reliable sources.
 In many cases, publicly available data can help you tell your story.
 Try a few of these invaluable public data sources:

 No matter where you source your data, be sure to keep careful records.
 The best and most reliable infographics include citations that add extra credibility and help your audience learn more about topics of interest.